skjaeve/pyaacgmlib/README.md

 There's also a function _aacgm2geo(…)_ which simply calls _geo2aacgm(…)_ with the _reversed_ flag set.

-Note that the C source uses (lat,lon) order.
-I prefer (lon,lat), so that's what the wrapper code uses.
+Note that the C source uses (lat, lon) order.
+I prefer (lon, lat), so that's what the wrapper code uses.

 Other functions: _setNow()_, _setDateTime(**datetime**)_,